4-H Food Plot Project

 Project Book

-The project record book can be either hand written (neatness counts!) or typed.
+The project book is completed in steps while working on your food plot.
+It serves as an interactive guide for learning.
+The project book can be either hand written (neatness counts!) or typed.

-The County Agent Assessment Score Sheet in the project book is to be completed by a county agent (or someone on their behalf as designated by the county office) in the county where the food plot is located.
+The County Agent Assessment Score Sheet is to be completed by a county agent (or someone on their behalf as designated by the county office).
 Project youth must be present when the county agent visits the food plot site.
-After completing the site visit, either include the score sheet in your project book, or remind the county agent to include the signed County Agent Assessment Score Sheet in your project book when you turn it in.
+After completing the site visit, include this score sheet in your project book.

 Video

-A short video (of 3 minutes or less) is judged based on participant's description of project work and presentation skills.
-A participant who speaks without being prompted is viewed more favorably than an interview format, for example.
+A short video (of 3 minutes or less) is judged based on participant's description of their project work and presentation skills.
+A participant who speaks without being prompted is viewed more favorably than an interview format.

 Minimally, the video should feature the 4-H participant stating name and county; a view of the food plot; and a description of project accomplishments, including what was learned.

-It is acceptable and common for video to be taken in the field near the end of the project.
-However, videos showing progress during the coarse of the project typically are judged more favorably.
+It is acceptable and common for video to be taken during a single session at the food plot site when plants are present.
+Videos showing work accomplishments and progress during the coarse of the project typically are judged more favorably.

 Special video graphics, manipulations, or enhancements to the video will NOT be considered in judging.